Dale Earnhardt Sr. Always Cringed at a Very Specific Compliment

 Earnhardt Sr. was one of racing’s best

 When it comes to racing legends, Dale Earnhardt Sr. is always in the conversation, usually near the top.
-Earnhardt began racing in 1975 until his death in 2001.
+Earnhardt began racing in 1975 until he died in 2001.
 He won 76 Winston Cup Series races over four decades of racing.
 In 676 races, Earnhardt finished in the top 10 428 times.

 In 1998, Earnhardt was named one of NASCAR’s 50 Greatest Drivers.
 He was inducted into the Motorsports Hall of Fame in 2002.
 Earnhardt was also a member of the inaugural class of the NASCAR Hall of Fame in 2010.
 He is also a member of the 2006 class of the International Motorsports Hall of Fame.

-There was always one compliment Earnhardt didn’t like hearing
+There was always one compliment Dale Earnhardt didn’t like hearing

-His lack of education bothered Earnhardt and it showed when people tried to compliment him.
+His lack of education bothered Earnhardt, which showed when people tried to compliment him.
 “People would come up to him and would talk about him, even when he was alive and ever since, and say ‘look what this guy made of himself, having quit the eighth grade.
 That’s awesome.’

 “He always hated that.
 That was embarrassing.
 He was embarrassed that he quit.
 He knew how bad it disappointed his own father so he was always worried about where I was and who I was hanging out with, whether I was doing my homework.”